GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/F2Img-DRTutorial/01_introduction.rst

 The next two sections explain what are the required software and the data set that we use throughout the tutorial.
-:ref:`Chapter 2: Data Reduction <command_line_data_reduction>` contains a q
+:ref:`Chapter 2: Data Reduction <command_line_data_reduction>` contains a
-uick example on how to reduce data using the DRAGONS command line tools.
+quick example on how to reduce data using the DRAGONS command line tools.
 :ref:`Chapter 3: Reduction with API <api_data_reduction>` shows how we can reduce the data using DRAGONS packages from within Python.